leogcry22/Hades-VegaM/README.md

 ## Overview

-Hacked the latest AMD graphics driver to bring back support for abandoned Kaby Lake G series SoC's builtin GPU(Radeon™ RX Vega M GL/Radeon™ RX Vega M GH), Such as Intel NUC Hades Canyon and a series of products from other brands.
+Hacked the latest AMD graphics driver to bring back support for abandoned Kaby Lake G SoC's builtin GPU(Radeon™ RX Vega M GL/Radeon™ RX Vega M GH), Such as Intel NUC Hades Canyon and a series of products from other brands.

 ### Preview